nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_porch_repositories/repository-synchronization.md

 porchctl repo sync porch-test --namespace default
 ```

-**What this does:**

-- Schedules a one-time sync (minimum 1-minute delay)
-- Updates packages from the repository
-- Independent of periodic sync schedule
+This command schedules a one-time sync (minimum 1-minute delay), updates packages from the repository.
+It is independent of periodic sync schedule

 **Example output:**